Kurds'komu bratovi

-In 1968, an agricultural college lecturer named Mykola Kots was sentenced to seven years in camp and five years in exile after disseminating copies of the poem wherein the word 'Kurd' was replaced with 'Ukrainian'.
+In 1968, an agricultural college lecturer named Mykola Kots was sentenced to seven years in camp and five years in exile after disseminating copies of the poem in which the word "Kurd" was replaced with "Ukrainian".

 Summary

 The poem has six stanzas and begins with a description of chauvinists invading the land of the Kurds.
 In the first four stanzas, Symonenko addresses a Kurdish friend and encourages him to fight the invader and oppressor who aims at eradicating the Kurdish language and the Kurdish people.
-By the end of the fourth stanza, Symonenko introduces the word 'our' and asserts that chauvinism and its deceits are the worst foes of both Kurds and Ukrainians.
+By the end of the fourth stanza, Symonenko introduces the word "our" and asserts that chauvinism and its deceits are the worst foes of both Kurds and Ukrainians.

 Analysis

 Svitlana Kobets of the University of Toronto argues that the poem became "a symbol of national resurrection and resistance to Soviet oppression".
-When the poem was secretly disseminated, it became associated with the aspirations to liberate Ukraine from the Soviet Union, and Symonenko's take on the Kurdish liberation movement gave the Ukrainian liberation movement a universal meaning.
+When the poem was secretly disseminated, it became associated with the aspirations to liberate Ukraine from the Soviet Union and Symonenko's take on the Kurdish liberation movement gave the Ukrainian liberation movement a universal meaning.
 Symonenko himself asserted that historical parallels were needed because the common denominator was chauvinism, and argued that Ukrainians would end up in the same situation as the Kurds regarding statelessness if they did not fight the Soviet regime.

 Nataliya Romanova points out the similarities between the writing in "Kurds'komu bratovi with the poem "Kavkaz (Кавказ) by Taras Shevchenko, arguing that by using Shevchenko as a prototext (source text), Symonenko echoed the sentiments of resistance against Russian rule which were prevalent in the works of Shevchenko.
 The inspiration is seen at the first stanza: